Choosing childcare for children with SEND

 For parents/carers of children who may have special educational needs and/or disabilities (SEND), the following questiopns may be useful when choosing the right childcare provider:

-- How long have you been working with children?
-What experience do you have of supporting children with additional needs?
+- What experience do you have of supporting children with additional needs?

 - Are your staff trained to give medication or to use specific equipment?

 - Can I look around the building to see the rooms and outside play areas?

 - Where will my child rest?

-- What kind of food and drink will you give?
-Can you support my child’s dietary needs?
+- Can you support my child’s dietary needs?

 - What will my child be doing throughout day?

 - Will my child be with a regular group of children?
 How old are they?

 - How will you communicate with me about my child’s progress and needs?